theforeman/foreman_abrt/README.md

   certificate validation.
 - Forwarding reports on the proxy - drop it altogether, or forward the server response to the client?
+- Use puppet to configure managed hosts to send ureports to Foreman.

 ## Copyright